aws-samples/aws-fault-injection-simulator-workshop/README.md

 This is the source repo for both code and instructions for the [AWS chaos engineering workshop](https://chaos-engineering.workshop.aws/).

-## I want to do the workshop hands-on
+## I want to do the workshop hands-on in my own account

 Start from the [workshop site](https://chaos-engineering.workshop.aws/).
 It will guide you through setting up an AWS account, cloning this repo and learning more about chaos engineering.

+## I am an Amazon employee preparing to run this workshop for customers

+Navigate to this [Amazon internal web page](https://w.amazon.com/bin/view/Users/rudpot/fis-workshop/) for more information.

 ## I want to contribute to the workshop